 “We have the power to build something that’s greater than the sum of its parts.
 It’s like the idea of a rising tide: we make each other better.”

 This Circle is in constant metamorphosis, as new members cycle through workshops and forums, different women take on the responsibility of mentoring the high-school and college-aged ELLAs, and young Latinas join the working board to try their hand at driving the strategic direction of the Circle, and organization at-large.
 Their ultimate aim is to help one another—and all Latinas in the Bay Area—achieve their potential.

 As one member puts it, “We have the power to build something that’s greater than the sum of its parts.
 It’s like the idea of a rising tide: we make each other better.”

 The Lean In Circle within LCSV has served as the women’s home for professional development for the past two years.
 Their Circle, one of 41,000 around the world, offers opportunities for members to build confidence, learn negotiation skills, and refine mentorship relationships in any field they choose.

 The Circle provides a platform for Latinas to reinvent the lens through which they are seen and see the world.

-And it’s created real impact for members.
+This community has created real impact for members.
 Stephanie Bravo says fellow Circle members have served as references for jobs, become mentors and friends and even bridesmaids, and encouraged her to pursue a master’s degree at Stanford University.
 “The women here just want to do better, personally and professionally, for ourselves and our community.”